Ramadan Study Schedule for Exams: Balancing Faith and Finals

 A checklist of the best foods for Suhoor to maintain exam focus.

-Hydration is the real secret weapon.
-Dehydration is usually the culprit behind those nagging exam-season headaches.
-Don't try to chug a gallon of water at 4 AM; your body can't process it all at once.
-Instead, keep a water bottle with you from Iftar until Suhoor and take consistent sips.
-Also, go easy on the caffeine—it might give you a temporary lift, but the crash and dehydration aren't worth it.
+Hydration is essential.
+Dehydration often causes exam-season headaches.
+Do not try to drink a gallon of water at 4 AM; your body cannot process it all at once.
+Instead, keep a water bottle nearby from Iftar until Suhoor and take consistent sips.
+Also, limit caffeine.
+It might provide a temporary lift, but the crash and dehydration are not worth it.

 The Art of the Polyphasic Nap